voostindie/vincents-productivity-suite-for-alfred/README.md

     - Open it in OmniFocus
     - Create a note
     - Copy its name into the frontmost application
-- Change the desktop wallpaper.

 It may not sound like much, but for me this is an enormous time saver.

-Another important aspect of this Alfred workflow is that it works with *areas of responsibility* (a [Getting Things Done (GTD)](https://gettingthingsdone.com) term), like work, family, sports, and software projects (like this one).
-At any time, exactly one area has focus.
-The keyboard hotkeys, keywords and snippets for Alfred are always the same, but they do different things depending on the area that has the focus.
-For example, I use a different e-mail client for work (Microsoft Outlook) than for all other areas (Apple Mail).

 ## Alfred features